Sedgefield (Charlotte neighborhood): Area

-Sedgefield is bordering reputable Myers Park and Dilworth where Charlotte's largest hospital, Carolinas Medical Center, is located.
+Sedgefield borders Myers Park and Dilworth, where Charlotte's largest hospital, Carolinas Medical Center, is located.

 Demographics

-Approx. 3200 people call Sedgefield home.

-Median Age of its residents is 32 years.
+In 2012, approximately 3,200 people lived in Sedgefield.
+The median age of its residents was 32 years.

 Median household income in 2012 was US$70,000.

-It has a strong Neighborhood Association representation.
+It has a strong neighborhood association representation.

 There are many condo projects underway along its west side, spurred by the completion of the LYNX blue line of the Charlotte Light Rail.

 The boom in residential development is expected to double the neighborhood's population of about 3,200 by the end of 2015.

-Crime rate is below the County average.
+The crime rate is below the county average.